Deeps72-ux/ray_m1_hetero_benchmark/README.md

 The first MPS call compiles Metal shaders and initializes driver state.
 This one-time cost can add 500 ms–2 s.
 All benchmarks include a warm-up phase to exclude this from measurements.

 ### 3. Overhead Dominates Small/Medium Kernels
-For a 256×4096 matmul block (~8.6 GFLOP), the raw GPU compute takes ~3 ms but overhead (numpy copy, host→device, sync, device→host) adds ~7 ms. When overhead > compute, GPU loses.
+For a 256×4096 matmul block (~8.6 GFLOP), the raw GPU compute takes ~11 ms but overhead (Ray scheduling, numpy copy, host→device, sync, device→host) adds ~220 ms. When overhead >> compute, GPU loses.

 ### 4. Unified Memory ≠ Zero-Copy Transfers
 Despite M1's shared physical memory, PyTorch MPS still logically copies tensors between CPU and GPU address spaces.
 This is a PyTorch/Metal API limitation, not a hardware one.